usc-sail/mica-race-from-face/README.md

 Predicting race from faces for movie data
 ========
 **NOTE:
-Classifying race, regardless of the definitional distinction between race and ethnicity, is extremely culturally sensitive and that any approach to classifying race will be done as respectfully as this problem deserves to be treated and as delicately as possible and in the ultimate interest of improving diversity on screen.
-This is a work in progress and plenty of scope for improvement.**
+Race is a social construct.
+We understand that our objective here of attempting to classify race, regardless of the definitional distinction between race and ethnicity, is an extremely culturally sensitive issue.
+Any approach we use to classify race will be done with as much respect as this problem deserves to be treated with and as delicately as possible -- in the ultimate interest of understanding diversity of representation of people on screen.
+This is a work in progress and has plenty of scope for improvement.**

 Please see the details of the definitions of race, taxonomy of race recognition, database details, neural network models and performance evaluation details in the [wiki page here](https://github.com/usc-sail/mica-race-from-face/wiki)